dustinpfister/blog_posts/_posts/linux-gcc.md

 ## 4 - Conclusion

 So this was fun to take a moment to play around with gcc for a little while.
 I was wondering to myself how hard could it be to just cerate a few very basic hello world style examples with the C language and build them with gcc?
-As I expected it was not so hard.
+As I expected it was not so hard to do that at least when it comes to just some very simple examples.

 The next step from here is to maybe start a collection of a few posts on creating a few simple programs written in C and compiled with gcc.
 I might get around to doing that at some point, if so I am sure I will end up editing, and expanding this post as needed.
+So far I have wrote just one more [c code example for another post on the linux test command](/2021/10/08/linux-test/).
+In that post I made a simple c program that will check a given folder for markdown files and if one or more files are in there the program will end with a status of zero, else it will end with a non zero exit code status.